 Point/Counterpoint, Methods for Policy Analysis, Professional Practice, and Policy Retrospectives:

 Submissions to Point/Counterpoint include short, invited articles that present debates between leading scholars, researchers, practitioners, and policy makers on timely topics that are important for professionals in the public policy and management fields.
 The Methods for Policy Analysis section includes articles involving methodological innovations and advice for public affairs researchers.
 Submissions to Professional Practice are short articles that analyze or present ideas about excellent professional practice in policy analysis.
 The Policy Retrospectives section publishes articles that review and synthesize important areas of policy, research or methodology.
-The articles will be meant for the entire JPAM readership, and will cover topics across the entire gamut of public policy and management interests, domestic and international.
 The journal will also entertain review articles on research methods (from data collection to analysis).

 The entire run of JPAM from volume 1, issue 1, to the present now is available on-line through Wiley Online Library